skchung93/Read-Me-Gen/README.md

 - [Email & Github](#contact)

 ### DESCRIPTION <a name="description"></a>
-This is a README generator so taht I can quickly create a professional README for new projects
+This is a ReadMe Generator so that I can quickly create a professional README for new projects.

 ### Installation Instructions <a name="introduction"></a>
 Download this repository.
-Install the inquirer and fs node modules (for example, "npm install inquirer).
-Run the file by typing node infex into your terminal.
+Install the inquirer and FS node modules (For example, "npm install inquirer").
+Run the file by typing "node index" into your terminal.

 ### Usage Guide <a name="usage"></a>
-Answer the questsions accordingly and a README file will be created
+Answer the questions and prompts accordingly and a README file will be created.

 ### How to Contribute <a name="contribution"></a>
-If you'd like to contribute please send an email to SKCHUNG93@gmail.com or message me on github.
+If you'd like to contribute please send an email to SKCHUNG93@Gmail.com or message me on github.

 ### How to Test the Application <a name="test"></a>
 Have fun testing out the code :)